Databases and persistence

 Here is how we create the tables we discussed in chapter 2 using SQLite syntax.

--- Create the Students table
+-- Create the Authors table ("one" side)

-CREATE TABLE students (
+CREATE TABLE authors (

 id INTEGER PRIMARY KEY,